thisdot/starter.dev/starters/shopify-next-tailwind/README.md

 - `pnpm run lint` - Runs ESLint on the project.
 - `pnpm run format` - Formats code for the entire project.
 - `pnpm run format.check` - Checks all project code to conform to prettier rules.

-## How to configure your Shopify store

-This template requires a [paid Shopify plan](https://www.shopify.com/pricing).

-> Note: This template will not work with a Shopify Starter plan as it does not allow installation of custom themes, which is required to run as a headless storefront.

-### Add Shopify domain to an environment variable

-Create a `SHOPIFY_STORE_DOMAIN` environment variable and use your Shopify domain as the the value (ie. `[your-shopify-store-subdomain].myshopify.com`).

-> Note: Do not include the `https://`.

-### Accessing the Shopify Storefront API

-This template utilizes [Shopify's Storefront API](https://shopify.dev/docs/api/storefront) to create unique customer experiences.
-The API offers a full range of commerce options making it possible for customers to control products, collections, menus, pages, cart, checkout, and more.

-In order to use the Shopify's Storefront API, you need to install the [Headless app](https://apps.shopify.com/headless) in your Shopify store.

-Once installed, you'll need to create a `SHOPIFY_STOREFRONT_ACCESS_TOKEN` environment variable and use the public access token as the value.

-> Note: Shopify does offer a Node.js Storefront API SDK.
-We use the Storefront API via GraphQL directly instead of the Node.js SDK so we have more control over fetching and caching.

 ## Demo Implementation